ygemici/osz/loader/README.md

 help the needs of hobby OS developers, specially those who want to write their own filesystem.

+If all filesystem drivers failed, BOOTBOOT compliant loader will brute-force look for the first ELF image in the first initrd image on the first partition, which is quite comfortable specially when you boot it from ROM.
+You just copy your initrd on the EFI System Partition, and there you go!

-The reference implementations support cpio, tar and FS/Z as initrd.
+The reference implementations support cpio, tar and [FS/Z](https://github.com/bztsrc/osz/blob/master/src/docs/fs.md) as initrd.
 Gzip uncompressor coming soon in EFI version.

 Troubleshooting